-Be sure that you are aware of what your goal is and thus why you are creating a content marketing strategy before taking the first steps yo create it.
+Be sure that you are aware of what your goal is and thus why you are creating a content marketing strategy before taking the first steps to creating it.
 Most of your decisions will be informed by this key piece of information.

-With these five questions answered, you should have a complete content strategy ready for implememtation.
+With these five questions answered, you should have a complete content strategy ready for implementation.
 If you would like to know more about content marketing, feel free to reach out to us.
-You can schedule a call with our CEO, pbrand, by clicking below.
+You can schedule a call with us by clicking below.